PlantBasedTendies/LangChainApps/README.md

 --------

 **joke.py**: \
-A python script which leverages an Open Source local LLM - therefore no OpenAI API Key is necessary (thus no cost) - to produce custom humor.
+A CLI python script which leverages an Open Source local LLM - therefore no OpenAI API Key is necessary (thus no cost) - to produce custom humor.
 A 7B parameter SLM (Small Language Model) is recommended for this type of exercise.

 --------